EldanizAkbar/WebSite/README.md

 # WebSite
-It is just WebSite template.
+It is just responsive WebSite template.
 You can use it for your company WebSite